-2.7.9 Classes of financial instruments
+Classes of financial instruments

 Category (as defined by IAS 39) Class (as determine d by the Bank) Subclasses

-· · · · · · · · · · · · · · · · · · · Loans and advances
+Loans and advances to Banks

 Overdrafts

 Loans to individuals Term loans

 Loans and Loans and (retail) Mortgages

-receivables advances to Large corporate
+receivables advances to Large corporate customers

-customers customers Small and Medium

-Loans to corporate Enterprises (SMEs)
+datamara Loans to corporate Small and Medium Enterprises (SMEs)

 Financial entities Others

-assets Held-to- maturity Investments Investment securities - debt securities
+assets Held-to- maturity Investments Investment securities - debt instruments

-Held-for- trading Investments Unlisted
+Fair value through profit or loss Derivatives Unlisted

-Deposits from banks
+Deposits from Banks

-Financial Amortised Retail customers
+Financial Amortised Deposits from Retail customers

-liabilities cost Deposits from Large corporate
+liabilities cost customers Large corporate

-customers
+Other Borrowed customers

-SMEs
+Funds SMEs

-Off-balance sheet financial Loan commitm ents
+Off-balance Loan commitm ents

-Instruments
+sheet financial Instruments Guarantees, ad cceptances and other f inancial facilities

-2.8 Cash and cash equivalents
+2.10.
+Cash and cash equivalents

-Cash and cash equivalents include notes and coins on hand, unrestricted balances held with central banks and highly liquid financial assets with original maturities of less than three months, which are subject to insignificant risk of changes in their fair value, and are used by the Bank in the management of its short-term commitments.
+Cash and cash equivalents include notes and coins on hand, unrestricted balances held with central Banks and highly liquid financial assets with original maturities of less than three months, which are subject to insignificant risk of changes in their fair value, and are used by the Bank in the management of its short-term commitments.
 They also include overnight borrowings.